hummbl-dev/HUMMBL-Unified-Tier-Framework/HUMMBL_Unified_Tier_Framework_v1.0.md

 A subset of wicked problems with additional structural barriers: time is running out, no central authority exists, those seeking solutions are also causing the problem, and policies discount the future.
 The concept of super-wicked problems was introduced by Levin et al. (2012) in the context of global climate change.

 **HUMMBL's Contribution:**
-While the concept originates in academic literature, HUMMBL Systems has developed a formalized operationalization including quantitative criteria, assessment protocols, and integration with the Base-N architecture.
+While the concept originates in academic literature, HUMMBL has developed a formalized operationalization including quantitative criteria, assessment protocols, and integration with the Base-N architecture.

 **Characteristics:**
 - **Stakeholder Alignment:** Fundamental disagreement compounded by conflicting incentives